SeedPuller/5Toman/README.md

-# 5Toman
+# About
-A Qt Quick application that i use to take care of people who debts to me.
+The story was began where i started to recieve 5000Toman for every help i do to people.
+So i wrote my first c++/qml application to take care of this people debts.